riconaranjo/COMP-2402/Final Review.md

 1. Explain why it is important that elements that are stored in a Set or Map aren't modified in a way that affects the outcome of the equals() method.

-    This is important because...

-    // todo: this question
+    This is important because, otherwise they cannot be sorted using a comparator, since this uses the equals() method of the object.

 2. Describe the running time of the methods get(i) and set(i,x) for an ArrayList versus a LinkedList.